 1.3 Will the airdropped tokens on test-net need to be converted to main-net when the main-net launches?

 Minswap offers a different approach, for instance see the features highlighted in our Whitepaper such as: multi-function liquidity pools, multi-pool routing, functioning as an on-chain price oracle or automatic babel fees redemption.
-We also focus more on building instead of fundraising.
-However, since no DEXs have launched or provided test-environments comparisons are difficult.
+In addition:

 Minswap will focus on developing multiple kinds of AMM liquidity pools and allow a user's trade to route through the most efficient pools (this multi-pool routing feature could later be turned into a DEX aggregator).

-We will also roll out features that help to develop the Cardano ecosystem, like an IFO launchpad that allows other projects to launch their tokens safely without fearing IDO sniping bots.
+Minswap aims to be at the cutting edge of Cardano DeFi, we pioneered ideas such as the FISO model, the MINt token an our LBE, and plan to continue doing so with further novel initiatives, like an IFO launchpad that allows other projects to launch their tokens safely without fearing IDO sniping bots.
 We will also have an SPO-friendly delegation policy that helps the decentralization of the network.
 We aim to be the best platform for new projects to list their token, and for their community to buy and support them.

 1.5 How can I support Minswap?